Why I Prefer Riding Solo: The Freedom of the Open Road

 I meditate on asphalt.

-If you’re a senior or returning cyclist who feels overwhelmed by life, by noise, or by the constant pull of other people’s schedules, a quiet solo ride can feel like hitting a reset button in your head.
+If you’re a senior cyclist or a returning rider who feels overwhelmed by noise, schedules, or other people’s expectations, a quiet solo ride can feel like hitting a reset button in your head.

 A Ride I’ll Never Forget